 After such a big meal, we had to go for a walk in the campground.

 What a beautiful day!
 It was fantastic in every

 way.
-Our eyes were not big enough to see it all and it is just
+Our eyes were not big enough to see it all.
+It is just